What is identity and access automation?

 In short, the main advantages are:

-• Reduced costs and human error
+• Reduce costs and human errors

 • Improved security and compliance